JuliaPhysics/PeriodicTable.jl/README.md

  ```

 ### Data by
-The data used for this package has been pulled up in parts from [here](https://github.com/Bowserinator/Periodic-Table-JSON)
+The data used for this package has been pulled up in parts from [here](https://github.com/Bowserinator/Periodic-Table-JSON).
-Some information has been (and will be) added over the period of time.
+Some information has been (and will be) added over time.

 ### Developed together with
 * [Steven G. Johnson](https://github.com/stevengj)